 Other vascular problems are positively associated with prostate health, too—for example, ischemic heart disease.
 According to studies, the frequency of coronary artery disease is higher in men with prostate enlargement.
 Moreover, researchers suggest that these conditions are closely related to one another.

 The association still remains elusive, but it is apparently explained by atherosclerosis, which causes an abnormal flow pattern and hypoxia in the prostate.
-This pathologic condition triggers the release of growth factors and causes prostate enlargement (13).
+This pathologic condition triggers the release of growth factors and causes an enlarged prostate (13).

 After this age, prostate enlargement becomes more prevalent.
 That’s especially the case if we have other predisposing factors, such as obesity and sedentary behavior.